lashevskiy/web-application/README.md

 # web-application
 Web application (airline's website) with database (HTML, CSS, JS, PHP, MySQL).
-This web application need database.
+<br>This web application need database.
 First create base in phpmyadmin (MySQL) and when database is done you can use this application.
 ======== Getting Started ==============
 To create database use next php-script file (/php/admin/setup.php).
 Put web application folder (web-application) on your localserver.